Basketball Defense - The SWARM Defense

 Coach Walters also discusses the wing drive from the 2-1-2 set and several other situations as well.

-This concludes the general defensive rotations of the SWARM defense.
-This article just serves as an introduction to the SWARM.
-Coach Walters really goes into all the important details in the DVDs.
+This concludes our introduction to the basic rotations of the SWARM defense.
+All the important details are in the DVDs.

 - Chair drills ("Fist", "Sniper", baseline dribble, forming the triangle, etc).